 A Study on Optimal Powertrain Sizing of Plugin Hybrid Vehicles for Minimizing Criteria Emissions Associated with Cold Starts 2018-01-0406

 Plugin hybrid electric vehicles (PHEVs) have several attractive features in terms of reduction of greenhouse gas (GHG) emissions.
-Compared to conventional vehicles (CVs) that only have an internal combustion engine (ICE), PHEVs retain the attractive features of regular hybrids (HEVs) in terms of energy buffering and also bring about the benefit of electrifying an appreciable portion of the miles driven.
-Furthermore, unlike battery-only electric vehicles (BEVs), PHEVs are not range/charging-rate limited on long trips.
-In terms of criteria emissions (e.g. NOx, NMOG, HC) however, the advantage of PHEVs compared to CVs can be less obvious.
-Criteria emissions are generally eliminated once the catalyst material in the catalytic box of the vehicle has reached a certain temperature.
-Consequently, most of the criteria emissions let out by a vehicle happen during the time in between starting the ICE till the catalyst warms up.
-Once the ICE is started in CVs and HEVs, the ICE remains in operation (or operates frequently enough) to keep the catalyst warm.
-For PHEVs, however, ICE starts can be few and far between that under certain conditions, it is plausible that the number of cold starts could be more than CVs.
-This work presents a first-order methodology for analyzing large sets of real-world driving trips in order to infer the frequency of PHEV cold starts as function of: i) all electric range (AER), and ii) electric-only peak power capability of the powertrain.
-Results of the study are then summarized as guideline design curves for sizing of PHEV powertrains.
+Compared to conventional vehicles (CVs) that only have an internal combustion engine (ICE), PHEVs have better energy efficiency like regular hybrids (HEVs), allow for electrifying an appreciable portion of traveled miles, and have no range anxiety issues like battery-only electric vehicles (BEVs).
+However, in terms of criteria emissions (e.g., NOx, NMOG, HC), it is unclear if PHEVs are any better than HEVs or CVs.
+Unlike GHG emissions, criteria emissions are not continuously emitted in proportional quantities to fossil fuel consumption.
+Rather, the amount and type of criteria emissions is a rather complex function of many factors, including type of fuel, ICE temperature, speed and torque, catalyst temperature, as well as the ICE controls (e.g., fuel-to-air ratio, valve and ignition timing).
+For the most part, however, criteria emissions are mostly eliminated once the catalyst reaches a certain temperature.
+As such, most of the criteria pollutant emissions by a vehicle happen during the time between turning on the ICE and until the catalyst warms up.
+In this work, a counter for cold starts is used as a proxy indicator of criteria emissions.
+In case of CVs and HEVs, the catalyst is kept warm (after first ICE ignition) for the remainder of a trip.
+On the other hand, the frequency of ICE cold starts in PHEVs for real-world driving can be complex to model.
+This work presents a simplified methodology for analyzing large datasets of real-world driving in order to infer estimates for the frequency of PHEV cold starts as function of i) all electric range (AER) and ii) electric-only peak power capability of the powertrain.
+Results of the study are then summarized as guideline curves for sizing of PHEV powertrains.